vtog/labGuides/source/ocp/acm-notes.rst

    .. image:: ./images/acm-create-multiclusterhub.png

 #.
 Be patient several containers are pulled and started.
 You can monitor the
-   progress by watching the pods in the namespace "multicluster-engine".
+   progress by watching the pods in the "multicluster-engine" and "open-cluster-management" namespace.

    .. code-block:: bash

+      oc get pods -n open-cluster-management

       oc get pods -n multicluster-engine